NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1FourMomentum.md

 ---

-title: "Rivet::FourMomentum"
+title: 'class Rivet::FourMomentum'
-summary: "Specialized version of the FourVector with momentum/energy functionality. "
+description: "Specialized version of the FourVector with momentum/energy functionality. "

 ---